engtuncay/engtuncay.github.io/svelte/arts/art-alti-how-to-install-tailwind-css-with-svelte-vite.md

 ## Step 4

-Then in your main.js file, make sure to include the app.css file using an import statement.
+Then in your `main.js or main.ts` file, make sure to include the `app.css` file using an import statement.

 ```js
 import './app.css'